Facebook accidentally blocks stories regarding security breach

-Yesterday, it was reported that Facebook was hit by yet another security breach.
-This most-recently discovered vulnerability affected as many as 50 million users.
-If that security scandal wasn’t bad enough, it has now been reported that Facebook attempted to stop users from sharing certain stories related to the breach.
+Facebook was hit by yet another security breach on Thursday, a vulnerability that affected as many as 50 million users.
+If that security scandal wasn’t bad enough, reports suggest Facebook attempted to stop users from sharing certain stories related to the breach.

 Facebook is preventing users from posting The Guardian’s report on the Facebook data breach.
 Ouch. https://t.co/IGU685PjdK pic.twitter.com/GGGrKqBZEc